khulnasoft/integrations-core/traffic_server/README.md

 _Available for Agent versions >6.0_

-1. Traffic Server logs are highly [customizable][11], but Datadog's integration pipeline supports the default conversion pattern.
+1. Traffic Server logs are highly [customizable][11], but Khulnasoft's integration pipeline supports the default conversion pattern.
 Clone and edit the [integration pipeline][12] if you have a different format.

-2. Collecting logs is disabled by default in the Datadog Agent.
-Enable it in your `datadog.yaml` file:
+2. Collecting logs is disabled by default in the Khulnasoft Agent.
+Enable it in your `khulnasoft.yaml` file:

    ```yaml
    logs_enabled: true